nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

    Given the ``-c both`` parameter, it also takes the precompiled Bluetooth Low Energy Controller binary from the :file:`applications/nrf5340_audio/bin` directory and programs it to the network core of both the gateway and the headset.

    .. note::
-      If the programming command fails because of :ref:`readback_protection_error`, run the following commands to recover the device:
+      If the programming command fails because of :ref:`readback_protection_error`, run :file:`buildprog.py` with the ``--recover-on-fail`` or ``-f`` parameter to recover and re-program automatically when programming fails.
+      For example, using the programming command example above:

       .. code-block:: console

-         nrfjprog --recover --coprocessor CP_NETWORK
-         nrfjprog --recover

-      Then program the device again using the script command.
+         python buildprog.py -c both -b debug -d both -p --recover-on-fail

 Getting help
    Run ``python buildprog.py -h`` for information about all available script parameters.